 James Coleridge is the face of the company—he is a gelato-maker and shareholder of Bella Gelateria.
 His estranged ex-partner, Anna Coleridge, became the sole director of the company at the end of last year.
 The gelato maestro claims he was kept in the dark about the sale of his company, and found out about the news this morning.

-“I’ve received numerous phone calls from people wondering what is going on, and I’m completely caught off guard with the company being listed for sale,” James explained to the Straight in a phone interview.
+“I’ve received numerous phone calls from people wondering what is going on, and I’m completely caught off guard with the company being listed for sale,” James explained to the Georgia Straight in a phone interview.
 “I’m a shareholder, but I’m not the director.
 The director has applied to the B.C.
 Supreme Court, and has since removed me from being involved with social media and gelato development.”

 The complications of the business arose in December 2016, when the director of Bella Gelateria filed for bankruptcy protection.
 In a bid to save the frozen-treats shop from shutting down, James had to make a decision.